scopatz/xo/docs/index.rst

     * Search history caching!
     * WTFPL licensed!
     * Fully customizable!
-    * Start at non-origin location!
+    * Start at non-origin locations!
     * Hop between words on a line!
     * Jump to anywhere in the file!
     * Whole file insertion!